 The second simple mindset shift you need to make: focus on what psychologists call a “growth mindset” in contrast to a fixed mindset.

 Clearly, a “growth mindset” will help to boost your happiness – so it’s worth trying to cultivate a growth mindset as much as you can if you want to be truly happy.

 Stop beating yourself up about things form the past.

-Stop slapping your forehead and asking:
+Don’t slap your forehead and ask: